Today becoming a pilot has become much easier than 10 years before.

 So what to do with that extra 40,000 USD from your commercial pilot training?

-Once you are certified as a flight instructor, you can apply for flight training to work as a flight instructor.
+Once certified as a flight instructor, you can apply for flight training to work as a flight instructor.

 The best option is to commence from the school where you performed your commercial pilot course.